kjmazidi/Intro-to-Deep-Learning/README.md

 12. GANs and SNNs

-Our appreciation to Google for a grant and other course support.
+Our appreciation to Google for the grant and other course support.